-You can associate multiple engineering orders to a single technical publication, but each engineering order automatically inherits an associated task card for each aircraft or equipment record that is associated with the technical publication.

-You can associate an engineering order to a technical publication even if an assessment is not completed for the technical publication.
+You can associate multiple engineering orders with a single technical publication, and each engineering order is used to generate a task card for each applicable aircraft or equipment record based on the effectivity that is defined on the technical publication.
+You can also associate an engineering order with a technical publication even if an assessment is not completed for the technical publication.